<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 XOM-HTML-Your-Pension-Plan

-There are early-out offers, interest rate impacts, age penalties, and complex tax implications — not to mention the seemingly endless rules that vary from one pension option to the next.
+There are early-out offers, interest rate impacts, age penalties, and complex tax implications, not to mention the seemingly endless rules that vary from one pension option to the next.

-Increasing your investment balance and reducing taxes is the key to a successful retirement plan spending strategy.
+Increasing your investment balance and reducing taxes is the key to a successful retirement strategy.
 At The Retirement Group, we can help you understand how ExxonMobil's Pension Plan fits into your overall financial picture and how to make that plan work for you.

 "Getting help and leveraging the financial planning tools and resources your company